 I think it’s happening a bit too often that Thai healing arts teachers just “come up” with “something new” just to “come up with something new” and I think it’s likewise happening too often that students and practitioners just simply “apply something new” on their clueless guinea-pig clients.

-In a world where we crave for “something new” or “something different,” both prospective students and subsequent clients are very much susceptible for such nonsense as ThaiReiki-Lomilomi Massage or Mindful ThaiYurveda-Rolfing, and the like.
+In a world where we crave for “something new” or “something different,” both prospective Thai Massage students and clients/patients are very much susceptible for such nonsense as ThaiReiki-Lomilomi Massage or Mindful ThaiYurveda-Rolfing, and the like.

 Now, I’m not against so-called “integration” or hybrids per se, because I do realize that Traditional Thai Massage also came about by hundreds of years of integration and crossbreeding.
 It’s a mash-up and mix of Thai indigenous, Indian, Nepali, Tibetan and Chinese Traditional healing concepts, methods and techniques, if not more, and … it’s still evolving.